 \item \textbf{Both modalities shuffled (Random):} Both modalities are replaced with randomly sampled, uncorrelated instances $(\mathbf{x'_1}, \mathbf{x'_2})$.
 The model's performance on $\mathcal{M}(f_\theta(\mathbf{x'_1}, \mathbf{x'_2}), \mathbf{y})$ establishes a random baseline.

 \end{enumerate}

-A dataset that appears balanced at the global level can still contain strong uni-modal biases within specific subsets of its data.
+A dataset that appears balanced at the global level can still contain strong intra-modality dependencies within specific subsets of its data.
 It is therefore essential that this procedure be supplemented with a more granular analysis of data subgroups.
 This involves applying the same diagnostic to data subsets categorized by relevant features, such as question type or object categories.

-{\bf Rationale for modality shuffling.} We adopt modality shuffling over the option of zeroing out (e.g., using a blank image or an empty string) or input perturbation as in prior studies~\citep{hu2022shape,tong2024cambrian}.
-Zeroing out or adding perturbation creates unnatural, out-of-distribution inputs can elicit unpredictable model behavior, confounding the measurement of dependency.
+{\bf Rationale for modality shuffling.} We adopt modality shuffling over the option of zeroing out (e.g., using a blank image or an empty string)~\citep{, gu_illusion_2025} or input perturbation as in prior studies~\citep{hu2022shape,tong2024cambrian}.
+Zeroing out or adding perturbation creates unnatural, out-of-distribution inputs that elicit unpredictable model behavior, confounding the measurement of inter- and intra-modality dependencies.
 In contrast, shuffling preserves the marginal distribution of each modality.
 The model still receives valid inputs, but the inter-modality dependency is broken.
 The performance metrics derived from this shuffling procedure, visualized in \Cref{sec:experiments}, enable a direct quantification of inter- and intra-modality dependencies.

 {\bf Model-based analysis.} Multi-modal dependencies are a function of both the data and the model interpreting it.
 Thus, an analysis based on a single model may be confounded by specific inductive biases of that model.
 To obtain a robust estimate of intrinsic data dependencies, the effect of any single model must be marginalized out.
 We achieve this using a majority-vote ensemble~\citep{dietterich2000ensemble} of diverse models to reduce the influence of idiosyncratic model biases.